sarojshakya01/SFMoviesProject/README.md

 Initially I tried to host the mongodb database server on MongoDB Atlas, but due to connection problem, I hosted db server locally.
 So a folder named db is added to keep a database collection for the referece.
 In db folder, sfmovies.json is original data from the [DataSF : Film Locations](https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am). sfmoviesdetal.json is a collection I used in this project.
 So the user need to host the mongodb and import the sfmoviesdetail.json file in [SFData] database.

+### Sorted out Cloud DB connection problem

+The problem in connection to cloud database is found to have due to the network configuration.
+This problem has now been sorted out.
+So I have used cloud database but it caused quite slow response.

 If I spent some additional time on this project, I would add animation on google map to show the street view, I would add the images of particular movies on database to show it on the map and autocomplete search.
+I would also add the pagination.
+I would host the static site if I spent some more time on it.